Anti-collision Technologies for Unmanned Aerial Vehicles: Recent Advances and Future Trends: Collision Avoidance Methods

-An obstacle avoidance algorithm based on deep reinforcement learning was proposed to learn surrounding environment from monocular vision in \cite{L_nonH_2}, which used CGAN network to build the depth map and finally used the depth map to make collision avoidance decisions.
-This method retained the key information about the environment during long observation and can avoid the obstacles in the partially observable environment.
+{To solve obstacle avoidance problems indoors with dynamic obstacles, }an obstacle avoidance algorithm based on DRL was proposed to learn surrounding environment from monocular vision in \cite{L_nonH_2}, which used Conditional Generative Adversarial Network (CGAN) to build the depth map and finally used the depth map to make collision avoidance decisions.
+This method retained the key information about the environment during long observation, {which can be applied to predict the motion information of objects, so as to better avoid dynamic obstacles such as human}.
 In \cite{L_nonH_3}, the depth map of monocular RGB image was predicted by using convolutional neural network (CNN), then the depth map is used to predict and avoid obstacles.
 The size of image input by CNN network was shrunk to ensure real-time processing, and the mean filtering and histogram equalization were used to ensure the reliability of depth information.
 An algorithm combining the depth neural network and epipolar geometry was proposed to extract the depth value information of the image through deep learning in \cite{L_nonH_4}.
-Epipolar geometry was used to reduce the dependence on the training model, which improved the performance of the system when there were differences between the real data and the training data.
+Epipolar geometry was used to reduce the dependence on the training model, which improved the performance of the system when there are differences between the real data and the training data.

+{CNN was applied in \cite{M_add_NN1} to estimate the optical flow of the pictures obtained by the camera.
+The decision of turning left or right is made by comparing the sum of the optical flow of left half-plane and right half-plane of the pictures.
+Besides, the expansion of the optical flow is calculated to recognize wall-like frontal obstacles.
+The experiment with a DJI F550 drone was carried out near a bike path, which verified the proposed obstacle avoidance algorithm. }